alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 ```

 For the testing session with iOS devices, BitBar offers a macOS machine.
 As we detailed above, the connectivity between the instrumented game and AltServer can not be made, so please setup a machine of your choice and install AltTester® Desktop for that OS, as you can find packages for [macOS](https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopPackageMac__v2.0.2.zip), [Windows](https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopPackageWindows__v2.0.2.zip) and [batchmode Linux build](https://alttester.com/app/uploads/AltTester/desktop/AltTesterDesktopLinuxBatchmode.zip).

+### BitBar C# project example running server-side

+In BitBar terms, the [server-side](https://support.smartbear.com/bitbar/docs/en/mobile-app-tests/automated-testing/appium-support/running-cloud-side-appium-tests.html) execution means that **we upload** to the platform **everything** we need for the tests to run.

 Using a `run-tests.sh` we can install all that is needed, run tests and prepare the test report.
 For running **C#** tests, part of the setup and installation means: installing `.NET`.